cwt/neosqlite/documents/TODO/API_COMPATIBILITY_REPORT.md

 ## Conclusion

 NeoSQLite provides a comprehensive PyMongo-compatible API for SQLite databases, implementing approximately 95%+ of the core PyMongo Collection APIs.
 The missing APIs and operators are primarily advanced features that would enhance completeness but aren't critical for most use cases.
+With the recent addition of search index functionality, NeoSQLite now offers robust text search capabilities using SQLite's FTS5 features.
 Implementing the remaining medium-priority APIs would bring compatibility close to 98%, making NeoSQLite an even more compelling PyMongo alternative for SQLite-based applications.